67-al-ahad/MonaServer2/README.md

 * **Microsoft Visual Studio** see [Installation](https://visualstudio.microsoft.com)
 * **openSSL** installed via **vcpkg**

-## How to install openSSL both for x86 and x64 via vcpkg
+## How to install OpenSSL both for x86 and x64 via vcpkg

 ### DLL version of OpenSSL
 #### libssl.dll & libcrypto.dll will be outputted externally with main executable file